Roseate Spoonbills

 They forage in shallow water, including fresh, brackish and saltwater environments.
 They are usually found in lagoons, wetlands, bays, mangrove forests and swamp forests.

-Continue Reading: Everglades
+Continue Reading: Mangroves in Florida

 Spoonbills dip their bills into shallow water and mud.
 Their bills are equipped with sensitive receptors which can detect prey.
 When they detect prey their bills snap shut suddenly.